ukstv/pinning-aggregation/README.md

 - vanilla IPFS provided in `context` variable,
 - vanilla IPFS located at `https://example.com:3342`,
 - Powergate located at `http://example.com:4001`, with authentication token `something-special`.

-The module uses dynamic imports (`await import`) to reduce size of a resulting application bundle.
-So, if you are going to use remote ipfs, make sure to add `ipfs-http-client` as a dependency _to your application_.
-If you are going to use Powergate pinning, add `@textile/powergate-client` as well.

 ### Ancillary methods